 The price of installing wood staircases is somewhat offset by the value they add to any home.
 Wood stairs last a long time, and they lend elegance and sturdiness to your home.
 They are well worth the investment over the life of a house.
 When choosing a type of wood and color for your staircase, consider what will best bring out the colors already in your house, and which stairs will best fit in with your current style.

-Retro-fit stair treads are very commonly used on staircases.
-They can be made of a hardwood or laminated MDF.
+Retrofit stair treads are very commonly used on staircases.
+They can be made of hardwood or laminated MDF.
 With the flooring products we install, whether it’s hardwood or laminate flooring, matching stair treads are typically available.
 It is possible to closely match your existing floors as well, although much more challenging.

 While stair treads are important, we find that homeowners typically overlook stair risers and don’t give them much thought.
 Risers are the vertical parts of the stairs.
 The benefit of installing retro-fit stair treads is that typically new risers are not necessary, because the existing risers can simply be touched up and painted.
-As we inform customer of this, they select to do just that; to paint the existing risers white.
+As we inform the customer of this, they select to do just that; to paint the existing risers white.
 Why purchase and install new risers when you can simply paint the existing ones and have the same outcome?
-Usually homeowners don’t mind painting themselves so they opt to doing that themselves, saving costs as well.
+Usually, homeowners don’t mind painting themselves so they opt to do that themselves, saving costs as well.
 New risers CAN be installed if desired and depending on the condition of the existing risers sometimes must be installed.
 We have come across cracked/damaged risers, or ones made of OSB, in which case new risers are certainly needed.